GitHubKing23/sportifyblogbackend/DEPLOY.md

 - Automate with a cron job or systemd timer; store dumps off-host (S3 or another backup server).

 Migration decision (current)
-- We will preserve the existing migration script in `scripts/migrate-mongo-to-arango.js` for one-time/manual migration or rollbacks, but we will not run it automatically on startup.
-After a verified migration and a suitable retention period, the `mongoose`/`mongodb` dependencies and migration scripts may be removed.
+- MongoDB support has been removed from this codebase.
+Any historical migration helpers have been disabled.
+If you need to import legacy Mongo data, prepare a one-time migration plan and run it manually from a secure environment.

 Monitoring & logs
 - Use PM2 logs or systemd/journald for logs.
 Configure log rotation and a centralized log system when possible (ELK, Grafana Loki, etc.).